 We have parking for clients if a few different spots outside of the building.
 Some are right by the front door, but there is also an upper parking lot for larger vehicles.

 The surgical suite is where we do all of our sterile surgeries on dogs, cats, and rabbits.
-It is fully equip with its own aesthetic machine, monitors used during surgery, and supplies such as suture and scalpel blades.
+It is fully equipped with its own anesthetic machine, monitors used during surgery, and supplies such as suture and scalpel blades.
 We also have a water blanket that the patient lays on that constantly circulates warm water to keep them warm.

 We have a full in house laboratory.
 Here we are able to run blood work, full urinalysis, and look under the microscope.

 This is the first area you will see when you visit the clinic.
 You will be greeted by our wonderful reception team, and Steve the cat.
 This is where we will check your pet in for their visit.
 We have a scale to weigh the dogs; cats are weighed on a smaller scale in one of the exam rooms, or in the back area.
 If there is going to be a bit of a wait before the veterinarian can see you, or you are waiting on some results we have a nice sitting area where you are welcome to get a nice glass of water, or can make yourself a coffee.

 We also have a retail corner where the various types of food are available.
 We also have shampoos and more available.
 If you are looking for dewormer for your cat, dog, or horses we have those as well they just live behind the receptionist desk.